What Is A Cleanout In Plumbing

 What Is The Purpose Of A Clean Out In Plumbing?

-When new plumbing fixtures or appliances are being installed, the cleanout can be used to connect the new lines to the existing plumbing system.
-This simplifies the installation process and ensures a proper connection.
+When new plumbing or appliances are put in, the cleanout can be used to connect the new pipes to the old plumbing system.
+This helps with the download and makes sure the link works as it should.

 What Is A Wall Cleanout In Plumbing?